Photo by Arjun KC

 We are in the midst of spooky season and ready for some fun thrills!
-With Halloween around the corner, it's time to indulge in some of the area’s haunted history.
-With its rich and rooted past going way back, Monterey County has no shortage of ghost stories and spine-chilling spots!
-Here are some must-see sites to give you the spooks this Halloween!
+Halloween is just around the corner, and what better way to get into the spirit than by exploring some of Monterey County's haunted history?
+With a fascinating and extensive past, there are plenty of ghost stories and chilling locations to discover.
+Here are some must-visit spots that are sure to spook you this Halloween!

 Colton Hall